 rent a car at the airport (the drive requires a little more than an

-hour), you can take the public bus (about two hours and 35 baht), or
+hour), you can take the public bus (about two hours), or hire some

-hire some transport.
-You can arrange a private car to Soppong at the
+transport.
+You can arrange a private car to Soppong at the airport for

-Air offer one nonstop 25 minute flight each day between
+Air offer one nonstop 25 minute flight (currently only

 Other options from Chiang Mai: